What is Third-Party Cyber Risk Management?

 Frequently Asked Questions

-Third-party risk management (TPRM) in cybersecurity is the process of identifying, assessing, and mitigating security risks introduced by vendors, suppliers, and business partners who have access to your systems or data.
-It involves continuously monitoring your vendor’s security posture and tracking data breaches that affect your supply chain.
-When vendor compromises expose your organization to risk, you need to take immediate action.
-Effective TPRM combines vendor assessments with real-time dark web monitoring to detect leaked credentials or stolen data from vendor breaches before attackers can exploit them.
+Third-party risk management (TPRM) in cybersecurity is the process of identifying, assessing, and mitigating security risks introduced by vendors who have access to your systems or data.
+It involves monitoring your vendors for data breaches that affect your supply chain.
+When vendor compromises expose your organization to risk, you need to act fast.
+Effective TPRM combines vendor assessments with dark web monitoring to detect leaked credentials from vendor breaches before attackers exploit them.

-According to the Federal Reserve’s TPRM guidance, the 5 stages of the third-party relationship lifecycle are: 1) Planning - evaluating potential risks before entering a relationship, 2) Due Diligence and Third-Party Selection - assessing vendor capabilities and security posture, 3) Contract Negotiation - establishing security terms and obligations, 4) Ongoing Monitoring - continuously tracking vendor performance and security, and 5) Termination - securely ending the relationship when needed.
-You’ll apply more rigorous practices throughout this lifecycle for vendors supporting critical activities.
+According to the Federal Reserve’s TPRM guidance, the 5 stages of the third-party relationship lifecycle are: 1) Planning - evaluating potential risks before entering a relationship, 2) Due Diligence and Third-Party Selection - assessing vendor capabilities and security controls, 3) Contract Negotiation - establishing security terms and obligations, 4) Ongoing Monitoring - continuously tracking vendor performance and security, and 5) Termination - securely ending the relationship when needed.

 The 3PRM (Third-Party Risk Management) process involves four key phases: identifying all third-party relationships and their risk levels, assessing vendor security controls and compliance, monitoring vendors continuously for security incidents and breaches, and controlling risks through remediation and contract enforcement.
 Modern 3PRM programs use cyber threat intelligence platforms to monitor dark web forums and ransomware leak sites where compromised vendor data appears.
 This lets you respond immediately when a vendor breach exposes your data.